LeeHowes/CPP/paper_framework_sources/p2522_global_execution_context.md

 This sender satisfies the following properties:
-  - Implements the `get_completion_scheduler` query for the value and done channel where it returns a type that is a pair of an object that compares equal to itself, and a representation of delegee scheduler that may be obtained from receivers connected with the sender.
+  - Implements the `get_completion_scheduler` query for the value and done channel where it returns a type that is a pair of an object that compares equal to itself, and a representation of delegatee scheduler that may be obtained from receivers connected with the sender.
   - If connected with a `receiver` that supports the `get_stop_token` query, if that `stop_token` is stopped, operations on which `start` has been called, but are not yet running (and are hence not yet guaranteed to make progress) **must**